hnlcory/hnlcory.github.io/projects/project-3.md

 The game was coded in Python with the use of Repl.it for lightweight development, and allows for the game to run on laptops, desktop computers, and mobile devices.
 The main interface includes color distinctions between the AI and Player.
 The player begins with 100 chips and has the ability to wajor a certain amount of chips every game.
 In the event of a loss, the player loses chips, and loses the game when they no longer have any to wajor.<br><br>

 Card data is stored within its own class, and the player’s hand is stored in a Hand class.
-A snippet of the Hand class is shown below:<br><br>
+A snippet of the Hand class is shown below:<br>
 <pre>
   <code>
 class Hand: